Ethics, Integrity & Professional Conduct

 2. Written Warning: A written warning to the Member found to have violated the Code.

-4. Suspension: A suspension of APSCA membership for a period of up to and including one year.
+4. Suspension: A suspension of APSCA membership for a period of up to two years.

 What's New?